-- 1 As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - (b) In our opinion, proper books of accounts as required by law have been kept by the Company so far as it appears from our examination of those books. - (c) The Balance Sheet, the Statement of Profit and Loss including other comprehensive income, the Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under section 133 of the Act. - (e) On the basis of the written representations received from Directors as on 31st March, 2023 taken on record by the Board of Directors, none of the Directors is disqualified as on 31st March, 2023 from being appointed as a Director in terms of Section 164(2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in 'Annexure A'. - (g) With respect to the matters to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act, as amended: In our opinion and to the best of our information and according to the explanation given to us, the remuneration paid by the company to its directors during the year is in accordance with the provision of Section 197 of the Act. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+- As required by Section 143(3) of the Act, we report that: - (a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit. - (b) In our opinion, proper books of accounts as required by law have been kept by the Company so far as it appears from our examination of those books. - (c) The Balance Sheet, the Statement of Profit and Loss including other comprehensive income, the Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - (d) In our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under section 133 of the Act. - (e) On the basis of the written representations received from Directors as on 31st March, 2024 taken on record by the Board of Directors, none of the Directors is disqualified as on 31st March, 2024 from being appointed as a Director in terms of Section 164(2) of the Act. - (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in 'Annexure A'. - (g) With respect to the matters to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act, as amended: In our opinion and to the best of our information and according to the explanation given to us, the remuneration paid by the company to its directors during the year is in accordance with the provision of Section 197 of the Act. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
 The Company does not have any pending litigations which would impact its financial position; - ii.
 The Company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses; - iii.
 There were no amounts which required to be transferred by the Company to the Investor Education and Protection Fund. - iv.
-Proviso to rule 3(1) of the Companies (Accounts) Rules 2014 for maintaining books of accounts using accounting software which has feature of recording audit trail (edit log) facility is applicable to the Company with effect from April 1,2023 ,and accordingly reporting under Rule 11(g) of the Companies (Audit & Auditors) Rules 2014 is not appliable for the financial year ended March 31,2023. - As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of sub-sectiom (11) of Section 143 of the Companies Act, 2013 we give in 'Annexure B' a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+Proviso to rule 3(1) of the Companies (Accounts) Rules 2014 for maintaining books of accounts using accounting software which has feature of recording audit trail (edit log) facility is applicable to the Company with effect from April 1,2023, and accounting software used by a company has Audit trail (edit log) recording facility and the same has been operated throughout the year for all the transactions recorded in the software.
+Also, audit trail feature has not been tampered with and the audit trail has been preserved as per the statutory requirements for retention of records. - As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Companies Act, 2013 we give in 'Annexure B' a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.